 With only new horizons of confusion left for experimental construction of sound, the avante-garde can only return to viable methods of the past or totally alienate their audiences.
 Concert halls, to be filled with appreciators, must turn to composers who will create meaningful concert experiences--music that presents a return, for audiences, to intellectually stimulating and emotionally satisfying listening experiences.

-IN CONCLUSION, it behooves us to take up the challenge and the responsibility, with all seriousness, to do our utmost to preserve that shred of musical culture that remains.
+IN CONCLUSION, it behooves us to take up the challenge and the responsibility to do our utmost to preserve that shred of musical culture that remains.
 A great and vast, although frequently hidden, heritage has been supplied by those creative spirits that came before us and are among us.
 We dare not let that heritage slip into oblivion while we still have the opportunity to preserve it.
 Let us pledge that we, as lovers of art and culture, will not let the Philistines among us prevail.